Trump administration completes rollback of Obama era fuel efficiency rules

-The Trump administration on Tuesday completed a rollback of vehicle emissions rules adopted under President Barack Obama and will require 1.5% annual increases in efficiency through 2026.
-The announcement sets up a furious legal battle with California and more than 20 other states that plan to sue over the fate of one of most aggressive U.S. climate change rules. : The Trump administration says this is its largest single deregulatory action.
+President Donald Trump's administration on Tuesday completed a rollback of vehicle emissions standards adopted under his predecessor Barack Obama and will require 1.5% annual increases in efficiency through 2026 - far less stringent than the discarded rules.
+The announcement sets up a legal battle with California and more than 20 other states that plan to sue over the fate of one of most ambitious U.S. climate change rules.
+The Trump administration called the move its largest single deregulatory action and said it would will save automakers upwards of $100 billion in compliance costs.

+The policy reversal marks the latest step by Trump, a Republican, to erase environmental policies pursued by Obama, a Democrat.
+California Attorney General Xavier Becerra said the Trump administration is weakening "standards that protect our health and environment from polluting contaminants emitted by cars and trucks."

-Under the Obama rules, automakers were to average about 5% per year through 2026, but the industry lobbied U.S. President Donald Trump to weaken them.
+Under the Obama rules, automakers were to have averaged about 5% per year increases in fuel efficiency through 2026, but the industry lobbied Trump to weaken them.
 The new requirements mean the U.S. vehicle fleet will average 40.4 miles per gallon rather than 46.7 mpg under the Obama rules.
-The administration says the new rules will result in about 2 billion additional barrels of oil being consumed and 867 to 923 additional million metric tons of carbon dioxide being emitted.
+The Trump administration said the new rules will result in about 2 billion additional barrels of oil being consumed and 867 to 923 additional million metric tons of carbon dioxide being emitted.

-The administration says the revised rules would save automakers up to $100 billion in regulatory costs, cut the future price of new vehicles by around $1,000 and reduce traffic deaths.
-Environmentalists dispute the analysis that the rule will reduce traffic deaths and contend drivers will pay far more in higher fuel costs than they would save in new vehicle prices.
+EPA Administrator Andrew Wheeler said the rule "strikes the right regulatory balance that protects our environment, and sets reasonable targets for the auto industry."
+The administration said the revised rules will cut the future price of new vehicles by around $1,000 and reduce traffic deaths.
+Environmentalists dispute the analysis that the rule will reduce traffic deaths.

+The final rule acknowledges that drivers will pay more in higher fuel costs than they will save in new vehicle prices but said they will save more in overall vehicle ownership costs.
+It said it will reduce up to 1.8 million crashes and lower "the auto industry's costs to comply with the program, with a commensurate reduction in per-vehicle costs to consumers, the standards enhance the ability of the fleet to turn over to newer, cleaner and safer vehicles."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)